dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3678: Morality transcends religious affiliation.
+### T3678: Both religious and non-religious people can be moral.

 |Support|
 |---|